kaushik1091/hangmansol/README.md

 During the whole process, user will not experience a page navigation and will be using only 2 controls (dropdown and textbox) in total, which gives a better user experience.

-For further development:
+For further development:<br/>
-  Many other filters can be added to narrow down the Hint-list like "Donot-Include".
+  Many other filters can be added to narrow down the Hint-list like "Donot-Include".<br/>
   A better wordlist could be uploaded